jonallengriffin/gofaster_dashboard/README.md

     cd src/dashboard/server && cp settings.cfg.example settings.cfg && cd ../../../

+You'll need to process a copy of release engineering's build data for most of the views to work:

+    ./bin/fetch-and-process-builddata.sh

-To run the server in test mode, do the following:
+To run the server in test mode, do the following from the root directory:

-    cd src/dashboard/server && ../../../bin/python server.py
+    ./bin/runserver.sh

 <FIXME: Describe how to deploy server>